darksh3llgr/autoscan/README.md

 Autoscan identifies the status of all opened ports on the target server and executes the exploit.

 ## Procedure
-* Scann all TCP ports, and most used UDP Ports.
+* Scan all TCP ports, and most used UDP Ports.
 * Many services enumerated and exploited.
 * For every tool action, generate a logfile.
 The pentester can grab a coffee (or two...) and read the logs once the scan has been completed.
 * then the real pentest can start ;-)